rhiaro/questforbrothers/index.md

 Jackann sighed.
 All of a sudden, his link seemed a little more tenuous.

 "Thinking of the White Sea compels me to tell you of the Imperial Fountain.
 It springs naturally from the earth and marks precisely the centre of Mntrnao.
 My Instructors tell me it is the very reason the city came to be in this place, many thousands of years ago.
 The torrent of water is huge and pure and quenches the thirst of the masses.
 It is free for anyone to take water, for it costs the kingdom naught in gold.
 The Emperor is generous in that regard, for it would be little effort to enforce a taxation.
-Particularly because of the proximity of the fountain to the Palace gates (it is very nearby).
+Particularly because the fountain is within the palace walls.
 In fact, two generations ago..."

 ## Suari (contemplates her sisters)

 The princess gazed out across the courtyard, swirling her brush idly in the bowl of ink in front of her.
-From her vantage point she could see only the tip of the Imperial Fountain, bubbling in and out of sight beyond the Palace wall, and struggled to put down the words to describe it.
-She imagined the peasants and slaves, buckets balanced on their heads, and thought how lucky they were that her family ruled.
-It was her great great grandfather who had abolished the water tax and restructured the Palace courtyard so that the Fountain was freely accessible to all.
+From her vantage point she could see only the tip of the Imperial Fountain, bubbling in and out of sight across several miles of roofs of palace buildings, and struggled to put down the words to describe it.
+She imagined the workers, buckets balanced on their heads, and thought how lucky they were that her family ruled.
+It was her great great grandfather who had abolished the water tax and arranged the opening of the palace gates so that and and all villagers and tribespeople could enter and access the Fountain.
 This had won the favour of the people, and her family had governed without incident ever since.
 She wrote as much on the papyrus scroll before her, with slow, delicate strokes of her brush forming the queer, fiddly alphabet used by the Tantonians.

 She heard a flurry of activity, and craned her neck towards the window once more.
 The Empress was making her way delicately across the dusty stone of the courtyard.
 Princess Suari eased off her stool, dropping a few inches to land her bare feet on the cool mosaic floor.
 The sensation as she took a few steps was a pleasant contrast from the heat of the air.
 The window was narrow and tall, and the sill was in line with her shoulders.
 She peered out.
 Ladies-in-waiting flitted around the Empress like butterflies, their pale, thin dresses wisping around them despite a non-existent breeze, and their bejeweled headdresses catching the sunlight and sending flashes of colour into the air.
 The Empress herself was unusually tall, but seemed taller because of her servants' efforts to crouch even as they walked at her side.
 Her ebony hair contained many thick plaits, with gold thread teased throughout.
 This, too, caught the sun, and gave her a halo-like radiance.
 She needed no elaborate headdress to pose as the very embodiment of royalty.